Using Perplexity for Deep OSINT Research

 Query: "What happened at [Company Name] on March 15, 2026?"

-ChatGPT Response: "I don't have information about events after April 2024."
+ChatGPT response: "I don't have information about events after April 2024."

-Perplexity Response: "Company Name announced Q1 2026 earnings on March 15, 2026,
+Perplexity response: "Company Name released its Q1 2026 results on March 15, 2026,

 showing 14% revenue growth.
 Sources: [Company IR], [Reuters], [Financial Times]"